Netcentric/accesscontroltool/README.md

      - members: comma separated list of groups that are member of this group
      - description: (optional, description)
      - path: (optional, path of the group in JCR)
-     - migrateFrom: (optional, a group name assigned member users are taken over from, available from v1.7)
+     - migrateFrom: (optional, a group name assigned member users are taken over from, since v1.7)

 ```

 Example